cunilog/cunilog/utf8.md

 __CunilogSetConsoleToUTF8 ()__ sets the console to UTF-8.
 It is not required to call this function as Cunilog calls it automatically just before it outputs something to the console the very first time.
-From that moment on Cunilog uses the ASCII functions puts () to output to the console.
+From that moment on Cunilog uses the ASCII function puts () to output to the console.
 Note that puts () or one of its derivatives is literally the only console output function it ever invokes.

 __CunilogSetConsoleToUTF16 ()__ sets the console to UTF-16.
 Cunilog then uses the